box/developer.box.com/guides/applications/custom-apps/jwt-setup.md

 ## App Authorization

-Once a keypair is successfully added to your application your Box enterprise Admin needs to authorize the application within the Box Admin Console.
+Before the application can be used, a Box Admin needs to authorize the application within the Box Admin Console.

-Navigate to the **General Settings** tab for your application within the [developer console][devconsole] and scroll down to the **App Authorization** section.
+Navigate to the **General Settings** tab for your application within the [Developer Console][devconsole] and scroll down to the **App Authorization** section.

 <ImageFrame border width="400" center>